About us and cohousing

 We bring a variety of skills and knowledge to the project, from artists/craftspeople to teaching and social care, to experience in business, to years of working in community groups and community-led housing.
 Some members of our group have been involved in running the village craft co-operative for over 40 years.
 Others established and continue to tend the community garden in St Margaret’s Hope.
 Several of us are also involved in helping to organise events in our local community hall.

-Read more about the project, our progress, our partners, the founder members, and policies.
+Read more about the project, our progress, our partners, the founder members, and our policies.

 Picture: the view across our site to the bay and Scapa Flow.